ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/inference.md

 You can use a trained model to make predictions on new, unseen data.
 The model uses a process called inference, and it typically follows these steps:

-1. **Load the Trained Model**: firstly, you load the model with its parameters that consist of learned weights and biases, from a saved file.
+1. **Load the Trained Model**: load the trained model with its parameters that consist of learned weights and biases, from a saved file.

-2. **Prepare the Input Data**: next, the input data is pre-processed in the same way as during training, for example, undergoing normalization and tensor conversion, to ensure compatibility with the model.
+2. **Prepare the Input Data**: prepare the input data with pre-processing in the same way as during training.
+For example, undergoing normalization and tensor conversion, to ensure compatibility with the model.

-3. **Feed Pre-Processed Data into the Model to compute predictions**: then the pre-processed data is fed into the model, which computes the output based on its trained parameters.
+3. **Feed Pre-Processed Data into the Model to compute predictions**: feed the pre-processed data into the model, which then computes the output based on its trained parameters.
 The output is often a probability distribution over possible classes.

 4. **Interpret the Results**: finally, you can interpret the results.
 The predicted class is usually the one with the highest probability.
-You can then use the results for further analysis or decision-making.
+You can also use the results for further analysis or decision-making.

 This process allows the model to generalize its learned knowledge to make accurate predictions on new data.